almedso/ronto/docs/source/user/rontofile.rst

     export SSTATE_DIR=/yocto/foobar

-and the content of the Rontofile is:
+and the content of the *ronto.yml* is:

 .. code :: yaml